psychemedia/storytelling-notes/fire-bird-vassiissa.md

 Twice he sank below the surface, borne round with the bubbles and foam of the boiling water.
 Then he leapt from the cauldron and stood before the Tzar and the Princess.
 He had become so beautiful a youth that all who saw cried aloud in wonder.

-" This is a miracle," says the Tzar.
+"This is a miracle," says the Tzar.
 And the Tzar looked at the beautiful young archer, and thought of himself — of his age, of his bent back, and his grey beard, and his toothless gums. " I too will become beautiful," thinks he, and he rose from his throne and clambered into the cauldron, and was boiled to death in a moment.

-And the end of the story ?
+And the end of the story?
 They buried the Tzar, and made the young archer Tzar in his place.
 He married the Princess Vasilissa, and lived many years with her in love and good fellowship.
 And he built a golden stable for the horse of power and never forgot what he owed to him.

 ```

 The versions have some overlap — in each case, a single feather from the fire bird (or as Magnus translates it, the "Bird of Light") provides an initial temptation that sets a chain of consequential events in motion.
 However, the challenges presented by each tale differs from the other and a telling of one version would not necessarily prevent a telling of the other to the same audience at a later event, particularly if the "bird of light" was described in different terms to the "fire-bird".
-That said, it is possible to combine elements of the two tales to make a hybrid version, and also to simplify the longer Prince Ivam variant by removing its "three brothers" wrapper and cutting straight to the Prince's role in the central component of the story.
+That said, it is possible to combine elements of the two tales to make a hybrid version, and also to simplify the longer Prince Ivan variant by removing its "three brothers" wrapper and cutting straight to the Prince's role in the central component of the story.

 The second, shorter tale in that collection resembles the version told by Ransome and can be found in .